The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Automorphic Forms

 Following the notation in \cite[4.1.5]{MichelVenkateshGL2}, for $L$ a meromorphic function, we write $L^*(s_0)$ for the leading coefficient in the Laurent series of $L(s)$ at $s=s_0$.
 By the analytic continuation of Rankin-Selberg $L$-functions, the series admits a meromorphic continuation to $\real(s)>1/2$, with no poles except at $s=1$.
-The leading Laurent series coefficient of $\mathscr{L}_\pi(s)$ at $s=1$ is denoted by $\mathscr{L}_\pi^*(1)$.
 We have \cite{IwaniecSmallValuesofLaplace, HoffsteinLockhart}

+Lastly, for $\phi \in \pi$ recall from \cite[\S 2.2.2]{MichelVenkateshGL2} the canonical norm $\| \phi \|_{\it can}$ on the space of $\pi$.
+(Note that there is a missing factor of $\xi_F^*(1)/\xi_F(2)$ on the right hand side of \cite[(2.3)]{MichelVenkateshGL2}.
+That this factor is missing is suggested by the notational conventions for infinite products in section 4.1.5; also compare (2.3) to e.g.\ (4.16) or (4.28) for a precise check.)

 Let $W_{\lambda, \mu}(z)$ be the Whittaker function defined and normalized as in \cite[9.220.4]{GR} and $K_\nu$ be the standard $K$-Bessel function, as in \cite[9.235.2]{GR}.
 Let $\alpha$ be the character of $\R^\times$ given by $x \mapsto |x|$ and $\sgn$ be the character of of $\R^\times$ given by $x \mapsto x /|x|$.